shahidadoni/TheDevOpsDiary/Containers & Docker/Docker Commands.md

     - /bin/bash is used to start a bash session in terminal you can put other shell session that is supported by the image like /bin/sh.
     - this command is used to navigate the file system virtually using the terminal for debugging or checking file configuration or printing out environment variables
     - use exit command to quit from interactive terminal
+    - u flag: by default this commands ssh/enters into container as service user.
+To enter as a root user you need to `-u 0` flag.

 8. docker network ls
     - lists all network present locally